GSG-CA/github-api-ws/README.md

 ### Challenge 2: adapt your app for different users!

 At the moment, your app is just getting data about one GitHub user.
-But what if you wanted to use it to compare everyone from G10?
+But what if you wanted to use it to compare everyone from your cohort?
 Or to get data about a custom GitHub user?
 How might you adapt your application for this purpose?

 Try and sketch out a plan!